briandrum/codes.forchagrin.com/_chapters/chapter-171-political-influence-by-corporate-entities.md

 ## 171.03   Termination of public hearing

-The biennial Public Hearings will no longer be required if and when a Constitutional Amendment reflecting the principles set forth in Section 171.02 is ratified by three-quarters (3/4) of the State legislatures.\
+The biennial Public Hearings will no longer be required if and when a Constitutional Amendment reflecting the principles set forth in [Section 171.02][] is ratified by three-quarters (3/4) of the State legislatures.\
 (Approval by voters 11-4-14)

+[Section 171.02]:</chapters/chapter-171-political-influence-by-corporate-entities/#17102-summary-of-public-hearing>